PAAR-Net Cost Action 22167

 The selection of applicants is based on the following criteria:

-1. The fit between the Action and the scientific scope of the ITC conference application.
-The proposal must clearly complement the overall objectives of the Action (listed in the MOU of the Action found here https://www.cost.eu/actions/CA22167/).
+1. The fit between the Action and the scientific scope of the Grant application.
+The proposal must clearly complement the overall objectives of the Action (PLEASE carefully read the list in the MOU of the Action found here)

-3. Applicants actively contributing to the COST action in a Work Group will be given priority.
+2. Applicants active and contributing to the COST action in their Work Group will be given priority.

-5. Applicant’s CV, and particularly his/her background (research interests; experience and publications in peer-reviewed journals) on the topic covered by the Action.
+4. Applicant’s cv, and particularly his/her background (research interests; experience and publications in peer-reviewed journals) on the topic covered by the Action.

 When to apply?